 Faculty of Environment, Society and Design

-The Faculty of Environment, Society and Design teaches a wide range of disciplines, including environmental management, applied computing, landscape architecture and tourism.
+The Faculty of Environment, Society and Design teaches a wide range of disciplines, including environmental management, landscape architecture and tourism.

 The Faculty’s role is to support and enable communities in New Zealand and internationally to meet the environmental, social and political changes of the 21st century.